Choyumii/ID-Assignment-1---Chong-Yue-Ming/README.md

 # ● wireframes, mockups, diagrams, etc., created as part of the design process are

-# included in the project
+Included in GitHub, Assignment 1 > posters

 ##### Credit & Reference